karatepicke/reactnd-mobile-flashcards/README.md

 The project has been created with `create-react-native-app`.

+## Developer Software Dependencies:

+Node package manager (NPM)
+create-react-native-app
+Expo app on a mobile device, and/or Xcode (for the iOS simulator) Expo SDK or XDE

 ## Setting up and starting

 To get started working on the project right away: